How to tackle the most common cyber threats government faces

 These include focusing on vulnerability and configuration management, improving identity and access management, putting in place protective controls and architecture, and improving supply chain security.

-This webinar will share insights on how government organisations can implement these approaches.
+This webinar shared insights on how government organisations can implement these approaches.
 Join this session to discuss:

 Panel